jitsi/handbook/docs/devops-guide/secure-domain.md

 ```
 var config = {
     hosts: {
-            domain: 'jitsi-meet.example.com',
+        domain: 'jitsi.example.com',
-            anonymousdomain: 'guest.jitsi-meet.example.com',
+        anonymousdomain: 'guest.meet.jitsi',
-            ...
+        // ...
     },
-        ...
+    // ...
 }
 ```

+You will see your own hostname instead of `jitsi.example.com` in your config file.
+You should add only the `anonymousdomain` line.
+Be carefull of commas.

 ## Jicofo configuration

 When running Jicofo, specify your main domain in an additional configuration property.
 Jicofo will accept conference allocation requests only from the authenticated domain.
-This should go as a new 'authentication' section in `/etc/jitsi/jicofo/jicofo.conf`:
+This should go as a new `authentication` section in `/etc/jitsi/jicofo/jicofo.conf`:

 ```